kbseah/mitonotate/README.md

 Results are combined into a single tab-separated table, sorted by the protein sequence ID.
 Actual assignment of a product name has to be done manually, especially for putative distant homologs.

+Coordinates of genomic features (CDSs, rRNAs, and tRNAs) are also written in GFF3 format.

 Output from intermediate steps are also saved, to allow for troubleshooting.

 ## Configuring the annotation run